kprovic/quizApp/README.md

 # quizApp
-Quiz app is mobile application, built with react native and firebase
+Quiz app is mobile application, built with react native and firebase.